Geography

 Year 13

-Pupils study superpowers, making links with their previous topic of globalisation.
+Students study superpowers, making links with their previous topic of globalisation.
 In Human Geography they study migration, identity and sovereignty.
-In Physical Geography pupils study water and carbon modules, which requires them to combine knowledge of river and coastal processes, rainforests and carbon sinks, and climate change.
+In Physical Geography students study water and carbon modules, which requires them to combine knowledge of river and coastal processes, rainforests and carbon sinks, and climate change.

 Core knowledge to be learnt in Year 13: